ibm-cloud-architecture/refarch-kc/README.md

 Know that a specific voyage can accomodate an additional container for a specific order allows me to respond positively to a customer request to place a new shipment order.

 Having an accurate free space count associated with each voyage will tell me when a voyage is fully booked and cannot accept any further orders.
-It will also warn me when a voyage is underbooked; using that information I can consider getting K.Containers to market additional cpapcity or lower its prices.
+It will also warn me when a voyage is underbooked; using that information I can consider getting K.Containers to market additional capacity or lower its prices.

 Having a list of all booked orders on a voyage will enable me to generate a manifest of all containers expected or in transit on that voyage.
 This is required as part of the customs and export clearances and also for review and approval by ship operations to ensure that the cargo loading for this voyage is acceptable/safe.